matanbenyamin/imageProcessingProject1/Readme.md

    2. np.savez_compressed('x2.npz',x2=sig2)
 4. if the signals\imagse are not of the same lengths, they are truncated to the shortest one in their end.
 This might have an effect on the registration result.
 5. generateSignals is a function that generates random signals.
 You can use it to generate your own signals.
+You can change the shift between the images and signals, and the amount of smoothing the images. no smoothing at all = linearity assumption does not stand. too much smoothing is also not good, as it is hard to notice a shift in a constant signal
+6. the images will be saved in the working directory

 # Performance Analysis
 The attached Tests.py  file contains the performance analysis of the registration.